 We take your comments very seriously and you can find out what actions have been taken in response to your feedback through your Student Representative, the Students' Union, your tutors or your course Moodle page.

 An area that has been adapted due to student feedback is the reduction of the number of assessments.
+We have also adapted our assessment methods in response to student feedback.

 8.5 How would I make a complaint?